 Healthy Choice Pineapple Chicken

-This bowl contains more sugar than protein—19 grams of sugar, in fact, more than you'd find in a scoop of Breyers Chocolate Ice Cream.
+This bowl contains more sugar than protein—it has nearly as much of the sweet stuff as a half-cup serving of Breyers Chocolate Ice Cream.

 Healthy Choice Café Steamers Sweet Sesame Chicken

-Never settle for a frozen dinner with trans fats.
+Never settle for a frozen dinner with about a half-day’s worth of blood-pressure-spiking salt.

 Lean Cuisine Sesame Chicken